Tips for Getting a Good Night’s Sleep

 •Take time to unwind.
 It’s important to avoid TV and computer time within one hour of going to bed.
 Instead, use the time to wind down.
 Relax with soft music or download nature sounds like rainfall or ocean waves.
 Taking a warm bath before bedtime can also help you relax.

 •Make your bedroom a sleep sanctuary.
 Keep books and piles of clothes off your bed.
-Remove the TV, computer, and other gadgets from the bedroom so that you use your bedroom only for sleep (and snuggling!).
+Remove the TV, computer, and other gadgets from the bedroom so that you use your bedroom only for sleep and intimacy.
 When sleeping, keep it quiet and dark and maintain a comfortable, cooler temperature.

 •Get into a routine.
 Try to go to bed at roughly the same time every night, even on weekends, and try to wake up at the same time each morning.
 Bear in mind, there’s no such thing as catching up on your sleep by staying in bed an extra three hours on a Saturday morning.
 All that does is throw off your natural biological clock, interfere with your overall sleep quality, and make you more tired.